Naomi T-T Levine

-contact Naomi via naomit.tlevine@gmail.com
+contact Naomi via naomit.tlevine[at]gmail[dot]com

 The DISCO Network integrates critical humanistic, social science, and artistic approaches to digital studies and foregrounds questions about the cultural implications of technology to envision a new anti-racist and anti-ableist digital future.